YvesCoding/rcpress/packages/docs/docs/guide/getting-started.md

 }
 ```

-If you use yarn, the script is as follows
+If you use yarn, the script is as follow

 ```json
 {